 The cost of replacing a dead battery is no exception as several factors determine how much it will cost to get a replacement battery for your car.

-The cost to replace a car battery will cost anywhere from $70 to $700 depending on the type of car, technology in the car, type of battery and whether or not you can do it yourself or you need to take it to a mechanic or dealer.
+The cost to replace a car battery will be anywhere from $70 to $700 depending on the type of car, technology, type of battery and whether or not you can do it yourself or you need to take it to a mechanic or dealer.
 The average cost for most cars is closer to $150 or less.

 For those who drive electric vehicles or have a hybrid that has electric motors, you may not be surprised to learn that DIY options for replacing a battery (or your battery packs) are limited.